linode/docs/docs/tools-reference/custom-kernels-distros/run-a-distribution-supplied-kernel.md

         [root@archlinux ~]# uname -r
         4.15.14-1-ARCH

-If you want to switch back to the Linode kernel at any time:
+If you want to switch back to GRUB 2 at any time:

 1. Shut down your Linode.
-2. Select the latest 64 bit Linode kernel using the steps above.
+2. Select GRUB 2 using the steps above.
 3. Click **Save Changes** and reboot.

 ### Caveats